Ipstenu/dreamobjects/readme.txt

 Backup your WordPress site to DreamHost's Cloud: DreamObjects.

 == Description ==

+<strong>FINAL UPDATE</strong>

+This plugin is no longer supported.
+I will be available for security patches, going forward until 2022, but after that point, this will be closed.

 DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.